2003–04 First Division (Guinea-Bissau)

-Originally a 22 match season and would be 232 matches, instead as FC Bijagos and UDI Bissau withdrew and were excluded, an 18 match season took place and thus relegated to the second division in the following season.
-Flamengo Bissau was last place with 13 points and the only club who competed relegated.
+Originally a 22 match season and would be 232 matches, instead as Bijagos and Internacional withdrew and were excluded, and 18 match season took place and thus relegated to the second division in the following season.
+Flamengo was last place with 13 points and the only club who competed relegated.

-UDI Bissau was the defending team of the title.
-SC Bissau finished with 39 points.
+Internacional was the defending team of the title.
+Sporting de Bissau finished with 39 points.
 Atlético Bissorã scored the most goals numbering 28.